 Spending a Weekend in Edinburgh?

 I have just come back from an incredibly exciting long weekend in Edinburgh!
-My husband has spent the last seven years studying part time whilst working full time, studying for a degree with The Open University and he graduated in Edinburgh with honors on October 24th, along with Alan Cumming, who received an honorary Degree!
+My husband has spent the last seven years studying part time whilst working full time, for a degree with The Open University He graduated in Edinburgh with honors on October 24th, along with Actor, Alan Cumming, who received an honorary Degree!

 I’ve been to Edinburgh three times now, the first to attend a ‘Most Haunted Live’ event and the second, was a Christmas gift to Ryan, I knew he’d love it there and he did, (which is why he chose it as the location for the Graduation, and to show his parents the magnificent city that it is!).